MultiSafepay/docs/content/my-account/manage-account/vat-invoices.md

 You can only request to reverse-charge VAT if you are **not** registered as a Dutch company.
 You must also register your VAT number with MultiSafepay.

-To register your VAT number, email the Finance Team at <invoice@multisafepay.com>
+To register your VAT number, email <invoice@multisafepay.com>

 ## Shifting VAT